U.S. judge strikes down Mississippi ban on abortions after 15 weeks

 "This court follows the commands of the Supreme Court and the dictates of the United States Constitution, rather than the disingenuous calculations of the Mississippi Legislature," he added.

-A spokesman for Governor Phil Bryant did not immediately respond to a request for comment.
-The state attorney general's office, which defended the law in court, also did not immediately comment on the ruling.
+Governor Phil Bryant was traveling and was not immediately available to comment, according to his office.
+The state attorney general's office, which defended the law in court, did not immediately comment on the ruling.

 The decision effectively invalidates a similar 15-week ban in Louisiana, which was set to take effect only if the Mississippi law survived a court challenge.